 Other than a place to relax and unwind, I found Udaipur as one of the most romantic cities in India.
 Though I wish I had a few pictures to justify the statement myself (but since I was vlogging most of the time – on top of having limited time – I don’t) if you will Google for those pictures you will know what I mean.
 From Google images to other travel blogs, you will find enough material soliciting the statement ‘romantic’.

 The many natural lakes around the town, perfectly beautified with a sunset make love float in the air.
-And if you’re looking for a cheery on a cake, visit one of the tourist highlights and popular places to visit in Udaipur.
+And if you want to know Udaipur closely, visit one of the tourist highlights and popular places to visit in Udaipur.
 Lake Pichola, Sajjangarh Palace, and Taj Lake Palace are a few to start with.

 And if that doesn’t suffice, how about a romantic dinner at one of the lakeside restaurants?
 Choose a perfect ambience with a perfect candlelight setting and let your story take a modern turn while stepping back in time at the same time.